harsath/Machine-Learning-projects/README.md

 # Projects On... :-

+## GDP and Life Satisfaction --> Merging Two Datasets and Predicting the Life Satisfaction value of Peoples using the GDP Value
 ## K Nearest Neighbors --> unsupervised learning
 ## Linear Regression --> Ecommerce Customers (Website vs App)
 ## Logistic Regression 2 --> Titanic Dataset Project(Survived or Not)